 Regulatory Certainty: SEC Guidance or Legislative Action?

-First, regulatory Securities Act 6 questions were raised as to when a digital asset meets the definition of a security (including when a blockchain network is sufficiently decentralized and functional as to no longer benefit from the disclosure regime of the securities laws).
+First, regulatory Securities Act of 1933 6 questions were raised as to when a digital asset meets the definition of a security (including when a blockchain network is sufficiently decentralized and functional as to no longer benefit from the disclosure regime of the securities laws).
 More recently, Exchange Act 7 issues are being considered with respect to custody of digital assets and digital asset-related exchange-traded products.
 Answers will need to come in the form of SEC guidance or legislative action.
 Blockchain projects and use-cases that raise particularly thought-provoking regulatory issues currently have several limited avenues for relief: They may qualify for an existing exemption or safe harbor or request relief in the form of an SEC no-action letter.

 To date, SEC guidance to blockchain market participants has come in the form of public statements from staff and SEC enforcement actions.
 Commissioner Peirce recognizes that it is “important for the Commission, in conjunction with Congress and its fellow regulators, to offer something more concrete and carefully considered.”